Logo RProvider

 sample.volcanoMean

-When you have a number of *.rdata files containing data in the same format, you can pick one of them as a sample (which will be used to determine the fields of the type) and then pass the file name to the constructor of the generated type to load it.
+When you have multiple *.rdata files containing data in the same format, you can pick one of them as a sample (which will be used to determine the fields of the type) and then pass the file name to the constructor of the generated type to load it.
 For example, if we had files data/sample_1.rdata to data/sample_10.rdata, we could read them as:

 let means =